douira/douira.github.io/README.md

 My internet name is douira.

-I recently completed my Master's of Computer Science at the [University of Lübeck](https://www.uni-luebeck.de/universitaet/universitaet.html) and **am now looking for a job**.
-Let me know if you have something exciting!
+I recently completed my Master's of Computer Science at the [University of Lübeck](https://www.uni-luebeck.de/universitaet/universitaet.html) and now work at the [Institute for Software Engineering and Programming Languages](https://www.isp.uni-luebeck.de/) as a doctoral student.
 I'm interested in algorithm development, computational geometry, computer graphics, complexity theory, generative art, game technology, and interface design.
-Most of my work is in either Java or Typescript.
+Most of my personal projects are is in either Java or Typescript.

 ## My Projects